icopy-site/awesome-cn/docs/awesome/GoBooks.md

 <a href="https://leanpub.com/12fa-docker-golang"><img src="https://s3.amazonaws.com/titlepages.leanpub.com/12fa-docker-golang/hero?1503844662" width="120px"/></a>

-一本包含如何使用 Docker 和 Go 创建终极 12 Factor 应用程序示例的书. 它遍历了各个步骤 [The Twelve-Factor App](https://github.com/dariubs/GoBooks/blob/master/12factor.net) 指南以及如何使用 Go 和 Docker 实现它们.
+A book filled with examples on how to use Docker and Go to create the ultimate 12 Factor applications.
+It goes over individual steps of [The Twelve-Factor App](https://github.com/dariubs/GoBooks/blob/master/12factor.net) 指南以及如何使用 Go 和 Docker 实现它们.

 ### [Build SaaS apps in Go](https://buildsaasappingo.com)